Male-as-norm principle: Shift from sexual hierarchy to sexual binary (1800s)

-Since the eighteenth century, the dominant view of sexual difference has been that of two stable, incommensurable, and opposite sexes on which the political, economic, and cultural lives of men and women are based and social order is sustained.
+Since the eighteenth century, the dominant view of sexual difference has been that of two stable, incommensurable, and opposite sexes on which the political, economic, and cultural lives of men and women are based, and social order is sustained.
 Contrary to modern discourse, "the dominant discourse construed the male and female bodies as hierarchically, vertically, ordered versions of one sex" rather than as "horizontally ordered opposites, as incommensurable."
-It was not until the second half of the eighteenth century that the idea of two distinct sexes was established and, through the politics of the time, generated new ways of understanding people and social reality.
-The recognition and discussion of this transition by protofeminists around the 19th century established the foundation upon which feminists would later scrutinize gendered language, challenge the gender binary and its inherent prejudices, and develop the male-as-norm principle.